tuckerfischer/School_District_Analysis/README.md

 * Schools that spent less than $584 had a higher passing percentage across the board compared to other high budget per student
 * Schools that spent the most money on their students has the lowest overall passing percentage

-Through the process is was determined that the 9th grade scores from Thomas High School were influenced by cheating and therefore had to be dropped from the Data set.
+## Through the process it was determined that the 9th grade scores from Thomas High School were influenced by cheating and therefore had to be dropped from the Data set.

 ![image](https://user-images.githubusercontent.com/78890771/113533906-c2c01a00-9594-11eb-841b-608d6050c4a3.png)